The average cost of pet snakes varies based on the color (morph) that you select and the ongoing expenses associated with snake ownership.

-We will now look more closely at how much pet snakes cost at online pet stores.
-You also have to consider whether you can afford the other ongoing expenses that are involved with snake ownership.
-These will normally amount to more than you paid for your snake.
+We will look at how much pet snakes cost at leading online pet stores.
+We’ll then explore the other ongoing monthly/annual expenses, which will normally amount to more than you paid for your pet snake.

 - 1 Are Snakes Expensive to Keep As Pets?